junxit/us-congress-bills-117/metadata.md

 - 2021-02-23 — Mr. Mfume moved to suspend the rules and pass the bill.
 - 2021-02-23 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 406 - 15 (Roll no. 32). (text: CR H556)
 - 2021-02-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 406 - 15 (Roll no. 32).(text: CR H556)
+- 2021-02-24 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.